St. Francis of Assisi’s Wellness Policy on Physical Activity and Nutrition

 Whereas only about 25% of Oregon teens consume the recommended 5 or more fruits and vegetables per day,

 Therefore, it is the policy of the St Francis School that:

-▪ All students in grades K-8 will have opportunities, support, and encouragement to be physically active on a regular basis. with daily recess and twice weekly PE classes.
+All students in grades K-8 will have opportunities, support, and encouragement to be physically active on a regular basis. with daily recess and twice weekly PE classes.

 clean, safe, and pleasant settings and adequate time for students to eat.

 To the maximum extent practicable, St Francis School will participate in available federal school meal programs.